 It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air equates to drier air that can impact our overall health.
 You may have never contemplated monitoring humidity levels in your home, or maybe you’re attempting to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the end.

-There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple things you’ll need to consider when shopping for a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
-One way to find out what size you should get is to take your total floor area and multiply it by the height of the ceiling.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
+One way to find out what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is needed and be a guide as you consider your options.

 All homes and families are different.
-Our professionals at McElroy Service Experts can give you a home health report to help you determine which humidifier is appropriate for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+Our professionals at McElroy Service Experts can give you a home health report to help you select which humidifier is best for your home.
+And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you can rest comfortably during the colder weather and that you have the support you need to maintain proper indoor air quality.
 Call us at 308-210-4398 or visit our online scheduler to make an appointment.